tohagan/cli-config/README.md

   - Add comments in your `defaults.config` file so the user can understand how to configure their local copy.
   - If you set the `clone: true` flag, it creates an initial user settings file in `~/.<appname>.config` copied from the package `defaults.config` file
   - When users settings file is create it will initially override all the options in the `default.config` file it was copied from, however we still perform a merge with `defaults.config` since a future upgrade of your app may add new properties that will need to be defaulted via your new `default.config` file.
-  - To support future upgrades of the user settings file, it's recommended that your `defaults.config` file includes a `_schema` property set to the current schema version number so future versions of your app can detect that the user settings file is out of date and may need to be upgraded.
+  - To support future upgrades of the user settings file, it's recommended that your `defaults.config` file includes a `_schema` property set to the current schema version number so future versions of your app can detect that the user settings file is out of date and may need to be migrate to the new schema.

 # API